top of page

 IMG_2936.jpg

-The program is grateful to the generous support of the Orcas Island Community Foundation, San Juan Community Foundation, WA Department of Natural Resources, Career Connect Washington, and our land agency partners.
+The program is grateful to the generous support of the Orcas Island Community Foundation, San Juan Community Foundation, WA Department of Natural Resources, Career Connect Washington, the WA Climate Corps, WA Fire Adapted Communities Network, the Washington State Conservation Commission, and our land agency partners.
 This collaborative seeks to provide equitable access to education and career pathways in the field of land management. â€‹

 San Juan Islands Conservation District